ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

    ./uninstall.sh
 3. Enter the sudo password when prompted.
 4. Waydroid and the custom configs will be uninstalled.
+5. Delete the Android_Waydroid_Cage and Android_Waydroid_Weston shortuct in Game Mode.
+6. OPTIONAL - Delete the steamos-nested-desktop shortcut in Game Mode.

+# Troubleshooting / Filing Bug Reports
+1. If you encounter an issue with the script, try to [uninstall](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/tree/main#i-dont-want-this-anymore-i-want-to-uninstall), clone the repo again and perform an install.\
+Reason for that - you might be using an older version of my script and a new version might have already fixed your issue.
+2. If uninstall / reinstall didn't help, open an issue and please be descriptive as possible. \
+At the minimum include this when filing an issue - \
+SteamOS version - \
+Error message encountered - \
+Screenshot of error - \
+Do you have any scripts / tweaks that might be causing issues?
+3. Downloads are slow when acquiring the waydroid image. \
+You might have connected to a slow sourceforge mirror.
+Press CTRL-C to cancel the download and re-run the script again.

-## A Note on SteamOS Updates
+# A Note on SteamOS Updates
 When there is a SteamOS update the waydroid will be wiped.
 This is normal behavior due to how SteamOS applies updates. \
 Re-run the script again but if the SteamOS update contains a new kernel version the script will exit immediately. \
 Please file an issue report when this happens so I can compile a binder kernel module to match the SteamOS update.

-## List of Games Tested Working with Demo Gameplay (Work in Progress - list will be updated accordingly)
+# List of Games Tested Working with Demo Gameplay
+This is a Work in Progress - list will be updated accordingly. \
+If you wish to contribute, please open an issue and include the game name, how it runs etc etc.

+## Games Tested on Android Waydroid Steam Deck
 [Plants vs Zombies](https://youtu.be/rnb0z1LtDN8)